Ronaldo next? 11 superstars who’ve previously failed to qualify for the CL

 Chelsea fans were quick to call him world-class but less eager to remember his contribution to the 2015-16 season.
 The Belgium international scored a grand total of five goals as Chelsea finished 10th in the Premier League.

 A season without European football did them good as Chelsea romped to the league title in 2016-17.
+It remains the last time they won the Premier League.

 The goals of Kane were one of the reasons Tottenham enjoyed a prolonged spell of Champions League football during the 2010s.